SM 32x125 [2xM8] / N52 - magnetic roller

 - The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in many variants of shapes and sizes, which amplifies their universality in usage.

-- Key role in the industry of new technologies – find application in hard drives, electric motors, medical apparatus or various technologically advanced devices.
+- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: